Quantitative form of certain k-plane transform inequalities: Introduction and statement of results

 This operator maps $L^p((0,\infty),r^{d-1} dr)$ to $L^q((0,\infty),r^{d-k-1}dr)$.
 The corresponding inequality is

-for an optimal constant $B(k,d)$ that has been computed in \cite{drouot}.
-Note that the inequality \eqref{eq:map2} is dilation-invariant: that was the main difficulty in the proof of part $(i)$ of Theorem \ref{thm:extrem}.
+for an optimal constant $A_\TT$ that has been computed in \cite{Drouot}.
+The group of dilation is a non-compact group preserving \eqref{eq:map2}.
 Although $\TT$ enjoys a much simpler behavior than the $k$-plane transform, the reader should keep in mind its connection to $\RRR_k$.
 The $k$-plane transform has a geometric origin that provides a nice and simple geometric interpretation of the action of $\TT$.
-This has guided our intuition for most of the lemma (and the associated proofs) that will follow.
+This has guided our intuition all along the coming Lemma and proofs.
+Theorem \ref{thm:precompact} is rigorously equivalent to: